Phones in the home 1940s-1960s UK

-domestic phones in the 1940s
+House phones in the 1940s

-The 1940s phones were black and made of Bakelite (an early plastic).
+The 1940s phones were black and made of Bakelite, an early plastic which chipped easily.
 They were in two parts, the handset and the base unit.

 The telephone cable